opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_foreign\_data\_wrapper\_privilege\(fdw, privilege\)

-    Description: Queries whether the current user has permission for foreign-data wrapper.
-For details about valid parameter types, see  [Table 7](#en-us_topic_0283136950_table3176631131).
+    Description: Specifies whether the current user has permission for foreign-data wrappers.
+For details about the valid parameter types, see  [Table 7](#en-us_topic_0283136950_table3176631131).

     Return type: Boolean